Rye Language

 • No nil, null, none

-Rye functions return a result or failure.
+Rye functions return a result (succes) or failure.
 There is no third state, no so called 'billion dollar mistake'.

 • Explicit value validation